alanaherlands/flexpa_work_sample/README.md

 bun dev
 ```

-Then, open a new terminal and run the proxy server;
+Then, open a new terminal and run the proxy server:
 ```bash
 npm run proxy
 # or